Reasoning from hypotheses in *-continuous action lattices: Introduction

-Obviously, the class of all Kleene algebras is finitely axiomatizable in first-order logic, and hence its first-order theory is computably enumerable --- or, in other words, $\Sigma^0_1$.
+Obviously, the class of all Kleene algebras is finitely axiomatizable in first-or\-der logic, and hence its first-order theory is computably enumerable --- or, in other words, $\Sigma^0_1$.

 The {\em equational} theory of Kleene algebras, i.e.\ the set of all equations $A = B$ (where $A$ and $B$ are terms) that are true in all Kleene algebras, is known to be algorithmically decidable.
-More precisely, two terms are equivalent in all Kleene algebras iff so are the corresponding regular expressions \cite{Kozen1994}, and the latter problem is well-known to be $\mathsf{PSPACE}$-comp\-lete.
+More precisely, two terms are equivalent in all Kleene algebras if{f} the corresponding regular expressions describe the same language~\cite{Kozen1994}, and the latter problem is well-known to be $\mathsf{PSPACE}$-comp\-lete.

 However, already a very simple fragment of the Horn theory of Kleene algebras turns out to be undecidable.
 Namely, as was proved in \cite{Kuzn2023ICTAC}, there exists a finite set $S$ of four {commutativity conditions} such that the set of equations entailed by $S$ is $\Sigma^0_1$-complete, i.e., is equivalent to the halting problem.\footnote{By \emph{commutativity conditions} we mean equations of the form $x \cdot y = y \cdot x$ where $x$ and $y$ are variables.} Independently, a similar result was obtained in \cite{AzevedoAmorim2024}.
-Therefore the Horn theory and the first-order theory of Kleene algebras are both $\Sigma^0_1$-complete.
+Therefore, the Horn theory and the first-order theory of Kleene algebras are both $\Sigma^0_1$-complete.

 A much more interesting complexity landscape opens up for a narrower class of Kleene~algebras, which is characterized by a natural infinitary condition: